• Destinations

 You can also find each of these anchorages on Navily.

 One regulation in particular is applied to the whole park and on the rest of France’s Mediterranean coasts .
-It is the prohibition for boats over 24 meters to anchor beyond the limit represented by a black line on our map.
+It is strictly forbidden for boats over 24 meters to anchor anywhere within the coastal waters, except in a few specific offshore zones designated for large yachts.

 These regulations were adopted to protect Posidonia herbariums from the impact of larger boating units.
 There was an urgent need to act because the Posidonia herbariums, the pivotal system of Mediterranean ecosystems, lost an average of 20% of their surface area during the 20th century.
 Any degradation of this habitat, which grow by only one to two centimeters per year, is irreversible on a human scale.